 Factors That Influence Bathroom Labour Costs

-Two bathrooms of identical size can carry labour quotes that differ by $5,000 or more.
-The drivers below explain why, and they are the variables you can actually negotiate or design around before signing a contract.
+Two bathrooms of identical size carry labour quotes that differ by $5,000 or more.
+The drivers below explain why, and they are the variables you can negotiate or design around before signing a contract.

 Bathroom Size and Layout Changes